 The Wild Life

 Home to most of the world’s population of brown bear, you are bound to spot a few during your Alaskan cruise.
-If you’d rather stick to the sea, then you may prefer some whale watching.
+If you’d rather stick to the sea, then you can enjoy a whale watching expedition.
 Areas of the Inside Passage are known for optimal viewing of humpback whales, orcas, seals, and sea lions.
 Bald Eagles are also abundant in Alaska.
 If you want to see the largest concentration of the U.S. national bird, then you can head over to the Chilkat Bald Eagle Preserve.

 If you are going to see Alaska, why not do it in style?
 When you go on an Alaskan cruise, everything you need is at your fingertips.
 All of your meals are expertly prepared; not to mention, you can eat as much as you want.
 Your stateroom attendant will tidy up your room each day and even provide turn down service.
 You can use the gym and onboard spa at your convenience or even attend an enrichment lecture.
 Who couldn’t get used to this level of service?